input-output-hk/cardano-tutorials/node-setup/060_node_keys.md

     > kes.skey  kes.vkey  node.cert  vrf.skey  vrf.vkey

-Later on we will learn how to register the node.cert in the blockchain.
+Later on we will learn how to register our pool in the blockchain.

 ### Move the cold keys to secure storage and remove them from your local machine.